oracle-livelabs/oic/oic-gen3/core-competencies/b2b/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 Let's create a basic, outbound integration flow that receives an XML document through a REST request, converts it to EDI X12 format, and invokes corresponding trading partner.

-Note: This integration flow uses REST for simplicity.
+> **Note**: This integration flow uses REST for simplicity.
 You can substitute the REST Adapter trigger connection with any other adapter, such as the FTP Adapter, NetSuite Adapter, ERP Cloud Adapter, available in Oracle Integration

 1. In the **Navigation pane**, click ***Integrations***